microsoft/verona/docs/internal/abi.md

 ### Concrete Types

+FIXME: The wording below is confusing, please suggest a better one.

 Concrete types, including pointers, are always passed by value to functions.
-A native numeric type will create a copy of the value to be used inside the function.
+A machine-word numeric type will create a copy of the value to be used inside the function.
 Other types are represented by pointer, so a _copy_ of the pointer is passed, but still pointing to the same object, so the object can be mutated (if via a `mutable` reference).

 This is very friendly to modern calling conventions, that place values in registers and have plenty of large registers to use.